 Set a date and make that your deadline.

-If you are studying for a big test — IELTS or TOEFL for example — the date of the test is your goal.
+If you are studying for a big test — IELTS or TOEFL, for example — the date of the test is your goal.

 Take the date of the test and work backwards, inserting all the tasks week by week, day by day.
-Eventually, you come to the current date and your schedule should be filled every day with the tasks you need to study.
+Eventually, you come to the current date and your schedule should be full every day with the tasks you need to study.